NormanVu/risk-analyzer/README.md

 This repository hosts the source code of a start-up project I took part in few months ago.
 The application requirement was for a supply chain management system that is accessible through a Web browser.

-The users of the application are supply *chain manager*s who in the course of their work need to view and manage information regarding a *distribution network*, i.e. the network of *facilities* (suppliers and target companies) and *distribution channels* (paths from one facility to another).
+The users of the application are supply *chain managers* who in the course of their work need to view and manage information regarding a *distribution network*, i.e. the network of *facilities* (suppliers and target companies) and *distribution channels* (paths from one facility to another).
 The application supports the following use cases: